danionescu0/image-processing-projects/README.md

 ````

 * Configure mosquitto user and password and edit config.py and set the mosquitto user and password

+For more information on how to set user and password check this url: http://www.steves-internet-guide.com/mqtt-username-password-example/

 ### Running the project
 activate virual environment if needed